 Also known as a matrix design team structure, this is when the embedded and centralized design team structures are combined.
 These design teams are adaptable since it is simple to move them around to accommodate shifting organizational design requirements.

-Designers who work in flexible design teams report to both a central design leader and the team leader of cross-functional teams they are a part of.
+Designers who work in flexible design teams report to both a central design leader and the team leader of the cross-functional teams they are a part of.

 This concept is excellent for keeping a similar design identity across the firm while making design work more easily accessible to various projects without all the red tape of a centralized structure.